TOSIT-IO/tdp-website/content/reports/250613-contributors.md

 ## Open Topics

 ### PR explanation
 With log4j2 you can't add RFA and DRFA together, so pull requests 947 and 948 add a condition for choosing the appender in Hive and Phoenix Query Server.
+These changes have also been made in knox and spark history server in PR 945 and 946.
 PR 918 enables iceberg to work properly with Hive.

 ### CVE